-- Timely information sharing is essential to effective safeguarding - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children

-- The Data Protection Act (DPA) 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - If staff are in any doubt about sharing information, they should speak to the DSL (or deputy) - Confidentiality is also addressed in this policy with respect to record-keeping in Section 14
+- Timely information sharing is essential to effective safeguarding; - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children; - The Data Protection Act (DPA) 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe; - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk; - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests: - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information; - If staff are in any doubt about sharing information, they should speak to the DSL (or deputy); - Confidentiality is also addressed in this policy with respect to record-keeping in Section 14; - Where appropriate the College Safeguarding Team will discuss any concerns about a child with the child's parents/carers; - If the College believe that notifying the parents/carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.
+In the case of allegations of abuse made against other children, we will normally notify the parents of all the children involved.

-7. Recognising abuse and taking action
+7. Recognising and respond to abuse